-Council has not referenced its Hardship Policy in its Integrated Planning documents but it will be added to the 2018/2019 Revenue Policy when it is developed and will be included in Council's 2018/2019 Operational Plan when prepared.
+Council has referenced its Hardship Policy in its IP&R documents in the 2018-19 Revenue Policy and was included in Council's 2018-19 Operational Plan.

 It should be noted that Council has not received any applications under this policy since 2011.